Family of Bayinnaung

 These are the lists related to the Family of Emperor Bayinnaung of the Toungoo Dynasty of Burma.
 The king had over 50 wives and nearly 100 children.
 All the Toungoo monarchs after him were descended from him.

 Ancestry

 His ancestry is unclear.
 The chronicles claim that he was of royal ancestry (from all the previous main Upper Burma dynasties) while oral traditions say he was of commoner origins.

 Queens consort

 Principal queens

 Bayinnaung had three queens consort.
 After the death of his first chief queen Atula Thiri in 1568, Sanda Dewi became the chief and only queen for the remainder of his reign (1568–81).

 Junior queens

 The following is a list of junior queens who bore him at least one child per the Hmannan Yazawin chronicle (Hmannan Vol. 3 2003: 68–73).
 Several of the queens came over through marriages of state.

 Below are other junior wives who appeared elsewhere in the chronicles.
-They have to account for the king's children (Waradamas, Kaweya Hla Nyi, Thukhawaddy, Min A-Kyi, Thugandawaddy, Myat Myo Hpone Wai and Myo Myat Hpone Si) whose mothers' names are unknown.
+They have to account for the king's children (Wara Dhamma, Kaweya Hla Nyi, Thukhawaddy, Min A-Kyi, Thugandawaddy, Myat Myo Hpone Wai and Myo Myat Hpone Si) whose mothers' names are unknown.